-- (i) to ensure competitiveness of Board remuneration.
-The proposed increase will enable the Directors' remuneration to be in line with that recommended by the FIDE Remuneration Report and commensurate with the responsibilities and risks assumed by the Directors; and - (ii) to retain Directors.
+(i) to ensure competitiveness of Board remuneration.
+The proposed increase will enable the Directors' remuneration to be in line with that recommended by the FIDE Remuneration Report and commensurate with the responsibilities and risks assumed by the Directors; and

+(ii) to retain Directors.
 The current Boards of the Group are made up of creditable and highly professional Directors, with all of them having good reputation and extensive experience locally and globally in their areas of expertise.

-The Directors' Fees, allowances and benefits payable to the Chairman and Non-Executive Directors of the Group were tabled for the shareholders' approval at the 43rd AGM of the Company pursuant to Section 230 (1)(b) of the CA.
+The Directors' Fees, allowances and benefits payable to the Chairman and Non-Executive Directors of the Group were tabled for the shareholders' approval at the 44th AGM of the Company pursuant to Section 230 (1)(b) of the CA.

-In addition to the above, the Company also provides the following insurance covers for the Directors:- (i) Personal accident insurance and medical insurance. (ii) Directors' and Officers' liability insurance against any liability arising from acts committed in their capacity as Directors/Officers of the Company.
+In addition to the above, the Company also provides the following insurance covers for the Directors:-

+- (i) Personal accident insurance and medical insurance. - (ii) Directors' and Officers' liability insurance against any liability arising from acts committed in their capacity as Directors/Officers of the Company.
 However, the Director shall not be indemnified if he/she is proven to have acted negligently, fraudulently or dishonestly, or in breach of his/her duty of trust.

-The Executive Directors received remuneration based on their respective executive positions held in the Company.
+The Executive Directors received remuneration based on their respective executive positions held in the subsidiaries.
 The remuneration package of the Executive Directors comprising fixed components which includes monthly salary and other emolument and variable components that are linked to Company's performance and their individual key performance indicators.

-The Board has established a remuneration policy for the Key Responsible Persons (including the CEO but excluding the Non-Executive Directors) to drive meritocracy and to foster a performance driven reward culture.
-The said policy provides guidance on the remuneration of the Key Responsible Persons based on the performance management process of the Group.
-It also outlines the impact of non-compliance of law, regulatory guidelines and internal policies and procedures on the remuneration of the Key Responsible Persons.
-The Remuneration Policy for Key Responsible Persons is available on the Company's website at www.allianz.com.my/corporate-profile Fundamentian for (under the Corporate Governance section).
-Explanation for : departure Large companies are requi to complete the columns be red to complete the columns below.
-Non-large companies are encouraged low.
+The Board has established a remuneration policy for the key responsible persons (including the CEO but excluding the Non-Executive Directors) to drive meritocracy and to foster a performance driven reward culture.
+The policy provides guidance on the remuneration of the aforementioned key responsible persons based on the performance management process of the Group.
+It also outlines the impact of non-compliance of law, regulatory guidelines and internal policies and procedures on the remuneration of the key responsible persons.

+The Remuneration Policy for Key Responsible Persons is available on the Company's website at www.allianz.com.my/corporate-profile (under the Corporate Governance section).

+Large companies are required to complete the columns below.
+Non-large companies are encouraged to complete the columns below.

 Measure : Timeframe :